 #3 Seal Your Textiles Properly

-Sealing the contents of your luggage is just as important as sealing the outer part of your suitcase.
+Sealing the contents of your luggage is just as important as filling the outer part of your suitcase.
 So, always take the time to pack your textiles and accessories in separate plastic bags, preferably vacuum storage bags.

+This way, you can keep your stuff secured even if the bed bugs somehow find their way into your suitcase or backpack.
+It is a relatively easy solution that works well most of the time.
 A bonus level of protection will come if you spread diatomaceous earth inside your suitcase.
 It is a well-known and generally well-working bed bug repellent that can play a significant role in your prevention plan.

 #4 Check The Places Where You Stay and Unpack

+Intuitively, you may relate bed bug infestations to places that lack hygiene and maintenance.
+But, unfortunately, it is not always as simple as that.
 Theoretically speaking, higher-class hotels are supposed to guarantee better hygiene.
 However, in practice, once bed bugs infest the area, they can remain unnoticed for weeks.
-What’s more – they cannot be gotten rid of with a mere vacuum cleaning or regular after-customer care – it’s crucial how the accommodation managers address this issue specifically and how long it takes for them to even spot it.
+What’s more – they cannot be gotten rid of with a mere vacuum cleaning or regular after-customer care – it’s crucial how the accommodation managers address this issue specifically and how long it takes for them even to spot it.

 What can you do to protect yourself?